balena-io/docs/pages/reference/cli.md

 Use this command to configure a previously downloaded operating system image for the specific device or for an application generally.

-Calling this command with the exact version number of the targeted image is required.
+This command will try to automatically determine the operating system version in order to correctly configure the image.
+It may fail to do so however, in which case you'll have to call this command again with the exact version number of the targeted image.

 Note that device api keys are only supported on balenaOS 2.0.3+.